 - Painted turtles are also another aquarium favorite that is ideal to pair with fish in an aquarium because they are only known to prey on very small varieties of fish.

 - Red Eared Sliders are best added to a fish tank when they are older because as they age they become less interested in protein and more interested in greens and other aquatic plant food.

 - Mud and musk turtles seem to be somewhat disinterested in hunting and are generally not very good at it when trying to do it.

 As was mentioned, you never want to keep any variety of snapping turtles in a tank that you also keep fish in.

 3. The Cost of Your Fish

 There are times it’s just not worth the risk to pair up turtles and fish in an aquarium.
 An example of this is if you have very expensive tropical fish.
 It’s just not worth putting a turtle and the tank and losing your investment.
 Even if your prize tropical fish do survive chances are they will at least get part of their fins eaten and not look as good.
-This is the reason that many people put goldfish and minnows in tanks with turtles because they are inexpensive and it’s not hard to replace them if they get eaten.
+This is the reason that many people put goldfish and minnows in tanks with turtles they are inexpensive and it’s not hard to replace them if they get eaten.

 4. Some Fish Can Be a Threat to Your Turtles Safety

-Sometimes this aggressive fish hunter becomes the hunted in aquarium setting.
+Sometimes this aggressive fish hunter becomes the hunted in an aquarium setting.
 It’s not always the case where the turtle is the aggressor in a fish tank.
 If you have big enough or voracious enough fish, they may actually be a threat to the turtle you have placed in your fish tank.
-This is true of much bigger aquarium fish as Koi.
+This is true of much bigger aquarium fish such as Koi.
 Oscars are another example of a tough and aggressive fish that is known to kill and eat turtles.